Close Menu

 The largest atmospheric explosions, such as from volcanic eruptions and nuclear tests, create Lamb waves.
 They can last from minutes to several hours.

-A Lamb wave is a type of guided wave, those that travel parallel along a material’s surface and also extend upward.
+A Lamb wave is a type of guided wave that travels parallel to a material’s surface and also extends upward.
 With the Hunga eruption, the wave traveled along Earth’s surface and circled the planet in one direction four times and in the opposite direction three times — the same as observed in the 1883 Krakatau eruption.

 “Lamb waves are rare.
 We have very few high-quality observations of them,” Fee said.
 “By understanding the Lamb wave, we can better understand the source and eruption.
 It is linked to the tsunami and volcanic plume generation and is also likely related to the higher-frequency infrasound and acoustic waves from the eruption.”